 We’ve been increasing the number of plant-based dishes on our menu and it couldn’t make us happier to see what you’re loving them too.
 Our focus is always on flavour, and these dishes are made to be tasty, not to be vegan or vegetarian – it’s just a convenient bonus that as you’re eating well you can be helping the planet too.
 Currently over 2/3 of our menu is vegetarian and over 1/3 vegan.

 We currently source 2 types of fish for our menu, and both are rated ‘1-2’ (‘Fish to Eat’) on the Marine Conservation Society’s rating.
 The cod in our fish fingers is from sustainable Icelandic shoals and are always line caught.
 And the smoked salmon we use in our breakfast poached egg pots and toasted sourdough muffins are from Wester Ross, Scotland’s oldest independent owner operated salmon farm, where all the farming is done by hand.
 Leaves a good taste, we think.

+Our pork we use in our sausages is freedom food RSPCA assured certified.
 We use Red Tractor as a minimum meat sourcing standard across our menu, and our Gluten Free Chicken Nuggets are accredited to Red Tractor Plus.
 The sourcing standards set out by Red Tractor mean our chickens are never caged or in multi-tier systems and always have high-quality air on their farms.
 They have perchable space, hay bales and other peckable things to keep them stimulated.